Expert property inventory management services ensuring accuracy, transparency, a

-No Letting Go offer this important service for both landlords and agents during void periods.
-Most insurance companies require vacant properties to be visited either once a week or fortnightly to check that the property remains secure and to ensure that any property management issues such as water leaks, appearance of mould/damp, broken fence panels, are dealt with promptly.
+No Letting Go offer vacant property inspections for both landlords and agents during void periods.
+Most insurance companies require vacant properties to be visited either once a week or fortnightly to check that the property remains secure.
+Vacant property inspections help ensure that any property management issues such as water leaks, appearance of mould/damp, broken fence panels, are dealt with promptly.

 By definition, a void period is the time when a rental property is left unoccupied.
 The obvious result of this is the landlord or letting agent receiving no rental income during this time, far from ideal!
 However, there are many other factors that come into play under these circumstances.
 Vacant properties can cause problems when it comes to insurance, maintenance, vandalism and even squatter to name but a few.

 Insurance and vacant properties

 Most typical home insurance will not cover long periods when a property is unoccupied, thus making the insurance void.
 This leave the property owner of losing everything in the event of fire, flood or any other catastrophic event home property insurance protects you from.
 In many instances this can leave property owner in financial ruin, so it is vital to take these risks seriously.

 For instances when a property will enter a void period, special insurance is required, known as unoccupied property insurance.
 The price of cover is determined by a range of factors, such as the rebuild cost of the property, its location, security and, of course, the reason it is empty.
 It also goes without saying that these premiums can often be significantly higher than occupied insurance, so it is important to look at ways to bring these costs down.
 In some instances, you may even find the overall costs are cheaper when this insurance is combined with a periodic inspection from No Letting Go.